spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 echo $web->title;
 ```

-It should work in similar manner with any UTF-8 characters.
+It should work similarly with any UTF-8 characters.

 ## HTML Entities